-As licensed professionals, CRNAs are responsible and accountable for decisions made and actions taken in their professional practice.
+As licensed professionals, CRNAs are responsible and accountable for decisions accountable for decisions made and actions taken in their professional practice.

 Case law shows that surgeons and other healthcare providers face no increase in liability when working with a CRNA versus a physician anesthesiologist.